Table of Contents

 If you do not hold a multi-state license, you must apply for a New Jersey nursing license by endorsement.
 To do this, you must meet the following requirements:

 - Provide written verification of licensure in good standing from the state in which you were licensed.
-This can be done via Nursys® or using the license verification form.
-Submit a signed copy of your receipt and forward your results directly to New Jersey Board of Nursing.
+This can be done via NursysⓇ or using the license verification form.
+Submit a signed copy of your receipt and forward your results directly to the New Jersey Board of Nursing.

-APRNs applying for endorsement in the state of New York, you must submit the following to the Board of Nursing:
+APRNs applying for endorsement in the state of New Jersey must submit the following to the Board of Nursing:

-- Proof of a current New Jersey registered professional nurse license in good standing.
+1. Proof of a current New Jersey registered professional nurse license in good standing

-- A completed, application form and nonrefundable, application fee of $100.00 payable by money order or check only.
-(After the application process is completed there is also a certificate fee of $80.00/$160.00 depending on the expiration of your Registered Professional Nurse License.)
+2. A completed application form and a nonrefundable application fee of $100.00 payable by money order or check only — after the application process is completed there is also a certificate fee of $80.00/$160.00 depending on the expiration of your Registered Professional Nurse License.

-(These are to be sent directly from the university/college(s) to the Board of Nursing.)
+3. Original official transcript(s) as proof of compliance with the Board’s education requirements — these are to be sent directly from the university/college(s) to the Board of Nursing.

-- Proof of passing the highest level national Advanced Practice Nurse Examination in the area of clinical specialty.
+4. Proof of passing the highest level national Advanced Practice Nurse Examination in the area of clinical specialty

-- Proof that all advanced nursing practice certification(s)/licensure(s) which you have held in other states are in good standing, expired, or in some other status.
-(The verification form is in the application packet.)
+5. Proof that all advanced nursing practice certification(s)/licensure(s) that you have held in other states are in good standing, expired, or in some other status.

 An Advanced Practice Nurse certified in any other state(s) who wishes to be certified to practice in New Jersey as an APRN must be certified by the New Jersey Board of Nursing.